Bimbo Jet: Use of El Bimbo in other media

-The song, in a tango arrangement, appeared in four of the seven Police Academy films starting from the first film up until Police Academy 4: Citizens on Patrol as the tango song in the Blue Oyster Bar scenes.
+The song, in a tango arrangement by Jean-Marc Dompierre, appeared in four of the seven Police Academy films starting from the first film up until Police Academy 4: Citizens on Patrol as the tango song in the Blue Oyster Bar scenes.

-The song "El Bimbo" is used as a theme song for a 1977 Soviet-made anti-war short film named "Polygon" directed by Anatoly Petrov and written by Sever Gansovsky.
+The song "El Bimbo" (Paul Mauriat's version) is used as a theme song for a 1977 Soviet-made anti-war short film named "Polygon" directed by Anatoly Petrov and written by Sever Gansovsky.

 The lyrics for "El Bimbo" were written by Hal Shaper.